dryer-dev/dryer/README.md

 This setup could enable the developer to deliver an efficient, optimized site with no limitation in potential.
 Should scalabilty become a concern, I foresee it being addressable on a specific site/client basis and the solution would be to migrate them out of the CMS and into a new build of their own.

+This CMS uses a block editor - EditorJS [https://editorjs.io/] - for a modern content editing experience with a clean output.

 ## Framework

 This app is built using Rails 7 with a MariaDB database.
 It was written in Ruby v.3.2.1